What is an OKR and how do they work?

 How do OKRs work?

-But to properly answer that question, we need to go over just how they work.
-As we noted in the last section, OKRs work by attaching numerical measurements to otherwise qualitative objectives.
-This means that no matter what someone’s role is, they can provide raw data which managers can use to gain actionable insights about company productivity.
-Different objectives can even feed into the same key results, allowing you to track contributions across all levels of an organisation.
+OKRs attach numerical measurements to otherwise qualitative objectives.
+This means that no matter what someone's role is, they can provide raw data which managers can use to gain actionable insights about company productivity.
+Different Objectives can even feed into the same Key Results, allowing you to track contributions across all levels of an organisation.

 It's also worth noting that OKRs don't just have to be big, company-spanning goals.
 They can be personal as well.
 For example, if you want to learn a new skill to improve your career prospects or just make your work life more satisfying, setting up an OKR to track your progress can be a great tool for self-motivation.
 This makes them very useful for employers who want to promote education and personal development within their organisation.